 If your final project adds a kitchen that is not closed off from the main kitchen in the house, it may qualify as an “Accessory Kitchen,” and would not be considered as creating a separate dwelling unit.
 An Accessory Kitchen Covenant is required to be recorded before the permit could be issued.
 Please see the Building Official Determination 19-06: Accessory Kitchens in Single Family Dwellings to see if your project qualifies:

-If your final project will include both a non-accessory kitchen and a bathroom it may need to be permitted as an Additional Dwelling Unit (ADU).
+If your final project will include both a non-accessory kitchen and a bathroom it may need to be permitted as an Accessory Dwelling Unit (ADU).
 ADUs can be used independently of the remainder of the dwelling.
 Building Code requirements define a “Dwelling Unit” as “a single unit providing complete independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking and sanitation.”
-The permit requirements for an ADU are different.
-For questions about what makes a dwelling unit, contact Building Life Safety Plan Review.
+The permit requirements for an Accessory Dwelling Unit are different.
+For questions about what makes a dwelling unit, contact General Inquiries.

 If converting attic space to living space would mean raising the roof, the zoning code height regulations may affect your project.
 If you are adding dormers or another story, visit apply for a dormer or second story addition for requirements.